ChatMan-CT/Hello-World/README.md

-Today is Thursday,my first time to sign GitHub
+Today is Thursday,my first time to sign in GitHub
 Hope i can learn more things